Foliation surgeries and the concordance groups of foliated spheres: Introduction

 This question of spherical realization was raised by Hurder in \cite{Hurder1985--ClassifyingSpaceSmoothFoliations}.
 In that paper, he provides a positive answer in many cases by using CW- and rational homotopy theory techniques.
 He shows in particular that the surjection in Equation \eqref{eq: characteristic map surjection} can be restricted to spherical homology classes, to obtain a surjection

 In other words, there exist families of foliations on \( S^{2q+1} \) that exhibit the independent variation of Gel'fand-Fuks classes shown by previous authors.

-Hurder's result is also an easy corollary of Theorem \ref{thm: thm intro surgery to sphere} (cf. Corollary \ref{thm: cor continuously varying classes are spherical}).
+We obtain a result similar to Hurder's, for homology classes in \( H_{2q+1}(F\Gamma_{q}) \), as an easy corollary of Theorem \ref{thm: thm intro surgery to sphere} (cf. Corollary \ref{thm: cor continuously varying classes are spherical}).
 The construction here is arguably more explicit, depending only on a finite sequence of foliation surgeries for any given homology class in \( H_{2q+1}(F\Gamma_{q}) \).
 It also has the advantage that we stay in the smooth category throughout; if a Haefliger structure \( (M, \F) \) is compatible with the smooth structure of \( M \), in the sense that its Haefliger charts \( M \supseteq U \to \R^{q} \) are smooth functions,\footnote{We work here with smooth Haefliger structures, meaning that the transition functions between charts are smooth, while the charts themselves need only be continuous.} then unobstructed foliation surgeries \( (M', \F') \) can be taken to be compatible with the smooth structure of \( M' \).